🛠 Hardware Fix

 Sometimes the connection just needs to be refreshed.

-• Unplug the USB device
+• Unplug the device

 • Wait a few seconds